 To the Members of LIC Housing Finance Limited

-Your Directors are pleased to present the Thirtieth Annual Report together with theAudited Financial Statements for the year ended 31st March 2019 of LIC HousingFinance Limited (the Company').
+Your Directors are pleased to present the Thirty First Annual Report together with theAudited Financial Statements for the year ended 31st March 2020 of LIC HousingFinance Limited ('the Company').

 |Appropriations || || |

 |Special Reserve u/s 36(1) (viii) of the Income-tax Act.
 1961 ||749.99 ||749.99 |